Nexfinity/CakeyBot-Wiki/feature/social-feeds.md

 3. In the webhooks section, click the "Create Webhook" button.
 4. Click the webhook you just created and click the "Copy Webhook URL".
 5. Paste this URL on Cakey Bot's dashboard when creating your social feed when you are asked for a "Webhook URL".

+You can read more about webhooks on Discord's help articles [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).